TIEESUN/Tiessun-blog/src/content/posts/2024-12-21-rinnegan-awakening-unlocking-kimkusk’s-apt43-hidden-shadow-network.md

 ![](/assets/11-apt43.png)

-And we finally found the infrastructure of Kimkusky, as we can see there are 6 in total.
+And we finally found the infrastructure of Kimsuky, as we can see there are 6 in total.
 This refined approach eliminated false positives, enabling us to identify the shadow network associated with the APT.

 # ***Conclusion:***